Jessicacruzn/Jessicacruzn/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a first-year Master of Public Informatics student at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University-New Brunswick.
+I'm a second-year Master of Public Informatics student at the Edward J. Bloustein School of Planning and Public Policy at Rutgers University-New Brunswick.
 I have a B.S. in Electrical Engineering from The University of Texas at Austin where I specialized in data science and signal processing.
-I did many projects as an undergraduate that applied data science and engineering to community needs, and now I'm passionate about using data science tools to inform social policy solutions.
+I did many projects as an undergraduate that applied data science and engineering to community needs, and now I'm passionate about using data science tools to inform policy and business solutions.